still-js/samples/README.md

 #### Running

-1. Enter to the in the project which you want to run `cd react-still-local`
+1. Enter to the in the project which you want to run <br>
+`cd react-still-local`

 <br>

-2. Install the dependencies
+2. Install the dependencies <br>
 `npm i`

 <br>

-3. Run the react application
+3. Run the react application <br>
 `npm run dev`

 <br>